philipp-kohl/ner-datasets/README.md

 Data collection from [Scoping Review](https://github.com/philipp-kohl/scoping-review-active-learning-er).

-You have to request or investigate several corpora for your use case  and download the data by yourself.
-Please add downloaded data to the according directory in `raw_data`.
-You can use our script to convert the data: `python -m raw_data.<corpus>.process_data`

 ## List of datasets with license information:

 - CoNLL 2003 English NER [register & download]: